-Our options presentations will go live on the website on Wednesday 23rd February.
-It is crucial that you read the information and watch the subject videos; it is the first time that you have had the opportunity to make choices about what you study and that's got to be exciting!
+Two presentations introducing you to this year's options process will go live on the website on Tuesday 7th March.
+It is crucial that you read the information and watch these videos; it is the first time that you have had the opportunity to make choices about what you study and that's got to be exciting!

-Should you have any questions at all about the process or pathways I am always happy to help, please contact me via Edulink or at d.crook@marlborough.herts.sch.uk.
+Should you have any questions at all about the process or pathways we are always happy to help, please email your questions to options@marlborough.herts.sch.uk.